Donald Trump Shares Tweet From ‘Shark’ Bot Account Amid Ed Henry Retweet Rampage

-The president had Twitter on alert Sunday morning when the conservative was making liberal use of the retweet button, though some wondered if the president made a mistake when he used the function to share a post from a bot account that replaces words in tweets about the president to include the word “shark.”
+The president put Twitter on alert Sunday morning when the conservative was making liberal use of the retweet button.
+However, some wondered if the president made a mistake when he used the function to share a post from a bot account that replaces words in tweets about the president to include the word “shark.”

-As The Inquisitr reported earlier Sunday, the president took to Twitter to share more than a dozen tweets that blasted Fox News anchor Ed Henry following his interview with Mark Levin, a conservative radio host.
+As The Inquisitr reported on September 29, the president took to Twitter to share more than a dozen tweets blasting Fox News anchor Ed Henry following his interview with Mark Levin, a conservative radio host.
 Henry and Levin sparred over reports of a scandal involving the president asking Ukrainian President Volodymyr Zelensky to investigate the president’s political rival, former Vice President Joe Biden.

-While many on social media noticed the president’s Twitter vigorous use of the retweet button to echo his supports sentiments against Henry and in support of Levin, some took notice of a particular tweet that had mentioned a sea creature that didn’t quite add up in context of the message.
+While many social media users noticed the president’s vigorous use of the retweet button on Twitter to echo his supportive sentiments against Henry and in support of Levin, some noticed a particular tweet mentioning a sea creature that didn’t quite add up in the context of the message.

 “A Sunday Morning; Amen Mark Levin, Preach Brother!
-You shut down Ed Henry and the Pro Shark Media with the fac…,” the tweet, which secured a retweet from Trump on Sunday morning, said.
+You shut down Ed Henry and the Pro Shark Media with the fact…,” the tweet, which secured a retweet from Trump on Sunday morning, said.

-The tweet was sent by an account called “Trump But About Sharks,” a bot account that automatically replaces various words in tweets about the 45th president so that they include the word “shark.”
+The tweet was sent by an account called “Trump But About Sharks,” a bot account that automatically replaces various words in tweets about the 45th president to include the word “shark.”

 “Trump apparently hates sharks, so this bot does some word replacement on his tweets to make them about sharks,” the description to the Twitter account reads.